backstage/community-plugins/workspaces/tech-insights/plugins/tech-insights-backend/README.md

 ### Included FactRetrievers

-The Tech Insights backend is installed in your backend package, but you will not have any fact retrievers present in your application. `FactRetrievers` only get registered if configured in the `app-config.yaml`.
+`FactRetrievers` are only registered if configured in the `app-config.yaml`.
+Meaning that while you have the tech insights backend installed, you will not have any fact retrievers present in your application.

 There are three built-in FactRetrievers that come with Tech Insights: